Alishashaikh-cloud/decodelabs-data-analytics-internship/README.md

 Excited to share that I’ve successfully completed my EDA project using Python as part of my Data Analytics learning journey with Decodelabs 🚀

-##Key requirements:
+## Key requirements:
-• Calculate basic statistics (mean , median , count)
+- Calculate basic statistics (mean , median , count)
-• identify trends and outliers
+- identify trends and outliers

 ## 📈Key Insights :
-• Calculated basic statistics such as Mean,    Median, Mode, and Count.
+- Calculated basic statistics such as  Mean,Median, Mode, and Count.
-• Analyzed the distribution of Unit Prices using histograms.
+- Analyzed the distribution of Unit Prices using histograms.
-• Identified trends and patterns in the dataset.
+- Identified trends and patterns in the dataset.
-• Detected outliers and unusual values in the data.
+- Detected outliers and unusual values in the data.
-• Analyzed monthly sales trends to understand changes over time.
+- Analyzed monthly sales trends to understand changes over time.
-• Used visualizations to identify common values, patterns, and unusual observations.
+- Used visualizations to identify common values, patterns, and unusual observations.

 ## Learning Outcome
+This project helped me strengthen my practical understanding of Python, Pandas, Data Analysis and Data Visualization.
 This project helped me strengthen my practical understanding of Python, Pandas, Data Analysis and Data Visualization.